 DO NOT CARRY YOUR RIFLE WITH A CARTRIDGE IN THE CHAMBER TO AVOID ACCIDENTAL DISCHARGE.
 WHEN FIRING IS NO LONGER IMMINENT, MAKE SURE THE "SAFETY" IS IN THE ON SAFE POSITION AND UNLOAD THE CHAMBER.
 FAILURE TO FOLLOW THESE WARNINGS COULD RESULT IN SERIOUS INJURY OR DEATH.

-There are two methods used to load a cartridge into the chamber of the AB3 rifle: Loading from the magazine and loading through the ejection port.
+There are two methods used to load a cartridge into the chamber of the X-Bolt rifle: Loading through the ejection port and loading from the magazine.

 LOADING THE MAGAZINE